AT-Publishing/website/_posts/2017-10-12-iota-snapshots.md

 - "/editorial/people1.jpg"

 image_alt:
-- "There has been some talk about that you need to claim IOTAs else you lose them - it gets a little misinterpreted."
+- "There has been some talk about that you need to claim IOTAs else you lose them - it gets a little misinterpreted.
+People image via Pexels."
 categories:
 - basics
 - coins